 6. Consider Directory Structure

-If desired, you can also implement a directory structure.
-For example, it is possible to create a subfolder called Images for your images.
+If you want, you can also implement a directory structure.
+For example, you can create a subfolder named Images for your images.
 In this case, the path in the src attribute should be adjusted accordingly.
-This could look like this:

-Following a logical folder structure not only helps you to organize your project better but also improves loading times since relevant files can be found faster.
+Maintaining a logical folder structure not only helps you organize your project better but also improves loading times, as relevant files can be found more quickly.

-The last important point you should consider is the legal aspect of image usage.
-Make sure you actually have the right to use the image, and if necessary, provide the source and copyright.
-This ensures that you do not infringe copyrights and avoid potential legal consequences.
+The last important point to consider is the legal aspect of image usage.
+Make sure that you actually have the right to use the image, and, if necessary, provide the source and copyright.
+This ensures that you do not infringe on any copyrights and avoid possible legal consequences.

 Inserting images in HTML - it's that easy